-The Capital.com app has a lot of appeal for more experienced traders, too.
-You can trade over 3,000 stocks and over 140 currency pairs through CFDs with this app.
+The Capital.com Group app has a lot of appeal for more experienced traders, too.
+You can trade over 6,500 markets and over 140 currency pairs through CFDs with this app.
 There’s no options trading available, but you will find more than 80 cryptocurrencies.
-All trading with Capital.com is 100% commission-free, and the platform keeps spreads low to help you maximize profits from day trading.
+All trading with Capital.com Group is 100% commission-free, and the platform keeps spreads low to help you maximize profits from day trading.

 There are a lot of considerations that go into picking the best day trading app for iPhone or Android.
 Some apps are better for trading specific assets, while others may be better suited for different trading styles and strategies.